caro401/kiara-website/README.md

 See [`src/content/docs/index.md`](./index) for a proposed vague structure and entrypoint.

-Edit the content in Markdown files in `/src/content/docs` manually, or by going to `/keystatic` on the [live site](kiara-website.pages.dev/keystatic) and using the CMS.
+Edit the content in Markdown files in `/src/content/docs` manually.

 All files need to have a `title` key in the markdown frontmatter.
 This means the very start of the file needs to look like this: